Nattapon33998/Query_Service/README.md

 # Query_Service

-- This project is use to query Mehalan Volumn
+- This project is use to query Megaland trade volumn

 # How to setup